Skip to main content

 4.4(28,355 reviews)

-Standing at the eastern entrance to Chiang Mai's walled Old City, Tha Phae Gate is one of the most recognisable historical landmarks in northern Thailand.
-Originally constructed during the Lanna Kingdom period, the restored brick gate and adjoining sections of the ancient city wall offer a tangible link to the region's centuries-old past.
-The open square surrounding the gate serves as a natural gathering point where history and everyday local life intersect.
-The atmosphere here shifts noticeably throughout the day.
-Mornings tend to be quieter and well suited to exploring the gate's architecture and the neighbouring streets of the Old City.
-By evening, the gate is illuminated and the surrounding square draws a lively mix of locals and visitors, creating a culturally charged setting that many travellers find memorable.
-The area comes alive most intensely during major festivals — Songkran and Loy Krathong in particular see the square transformed into a focal point for large-scale celebrations and traditional activities.
-Entry is free and the gate is accessible at any hour, making it an easy addition to any itinerary in Chiang Mai.
-The surrounding neighbourhood rewards those who explore on foot, with temples, traditional shophouses, and markets all within easy walking distance.
-Visiting in the early morning or late afternoon offers cooler temperatures and better light for photography.
-Comfortable walking shoes are recommended, as the real appeal of the area lies in wandering the adjacent streets of the Old City.
+Standing at the eastern entrance to Chiang Mai's walled Old City, Tha Phae Gate is a restored brick gateway dating to the Lanna Kingdom period.
+It serves as one of the city's most recognisable historical landmarks, offering a tangible connection to northern Thailand's centuries-old past.
+The adjoining sections of ancient city wall add further architectural character, and the open square surrounding the gate functions as a natural gathering point where history and everyday local life meet.
+The atmosphere shifts throughout the day and rewards visits at different hours.
+Mornings are quieter and well suited to exploring the gate's architecture and the surrounding streets on foot.
+By evening, the gate is illuminated and the square draws a lively mix of locals and visitors, creating a culturally charged setting that many travellers find memorable.
+The area becomes particularly animated during major festivals — Songkran and Loy Krathong both see the square transformed into a focal point for large-scale celebrations and traditional activities.
+Entry is free and the gate is accessible at any hour, making it an easy inclusion in any Chiang Mai itinerary.
+The surrounding neighbourhood rewards those who explore beyond the gate itself, with temples, traditional shophouses, and markets all within walking distance.
+Visiting in the early morning or late afternoon offers cooler temperatures and more comfortable conditions for photography.
+Comfortable walking shoes are recommended, as much of the area's appeal lies in wandering the adjacent streets of the Old City.

 Experience hints